 The Adviser seeks to achieve the Fund's investment objective by allocation among these asset categories.
-The Adviser seeks to invest in asset categories that may offer a different mix of liquidity, yield, credit risk, and correlation relative to the broader debt and equity markets.
+The Adviser believes asset categories may offer a different mix of liquidity, yield, credit risk, and correlation to the broader debt and equity markets.
 Within each asset category, the Adviser assesses yield, default risk and expected volatility to construct a portfolio it believes will most effectively support the Fund's investment objective.
 The Adviser also considers expected correlation of asset class returns when constructing the Fund's portfolio.
-In addition to considering the expected performance of an asset class held by a public fund, the Adviser evaluates management experience, historical performance, and operational expenses.
+In addition to considering the expected performance of an asset class held by a public or private fund, the Adviser evaluates management experience, historical performance and operational expenses.
 The Adviser sells a security to adjust average portfolio maturity, when default risk increases, or when a more attractive replacement is identified.